Shifath19/HTML-CSS-FUNDAMENTALS/img-slider/README.md

 **Image Slider**

 This repository contains a simple, responsive image slider built with HTML, CSS, and JavaScript.
-The slider automatically cycles through images and allows manual navigation through "previous" and "next" buttons.
+The slider automatically cycles through images and allows manual navigation through "previous" and "next" buttons.The design is responsive to adapt to mobile view

 Features